 What's striking is how many subtle Brazilian-isms feature in the game.
 The sci-fi plot is based around a real national legend that took place in January 1996.
 An alleged UFO crashed in the countryside followed by a military coverup that would make an exciting episode of The X-Files.
 Forget your Roswells or Area 51s, this is Varginha, Minas Gerais.
 Beyond the glowing alien eyes peering out of the rainforest, the game also features the subway tunnels of São Paulo and an army base near Guanabara Bay.
 I also noticed a couple of nod to Brazil's national sport - football.

 Knowing its background, I really wanted Alien Anarchy to succeed.
-The legend behind it is right up my alley, and coming from a country rarely seen in gaming sphere makes it all the more fascinating.
-Unfortunately, the incident at Varginha cannot do enough to raise this generic and poorly designed shooter away from its budget game roots.
+The legend behind it is right up my alley, and coming from a country rarely seen in the gaming sphere makes it all the more fascinating.
+Unfortunately, the intriguing incident at Varginha cannot do enough to raise this generic and poorly designed shooter away from its budget game roots.
 Disappointing, but I'm still glad to have come across it.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses the DOSBox-X build of DOSBox to bring the game to modern systems.
 Manual, UK version, US version and unique Demo included.
 MP3 soundtrack added as a separate download.
 Read the ChamberNotes.txt for more detailed information.
 Tested on Windows 10.